-calibration the polarographic (POS) For of oxygen sensor and measurement of instrumental background oxygen consumption, incubation medium without biological sample is added into the O2k-Chamber at experimental conditions.
+For calibration of the polarographic oxygen sensor (POS) and measurement of instrumental background oxygen consumption, incubation medium without biological sample is added into the O2k-Chamber at experimental conditions.
 In a closed chamber under these conditions, ideally oxygen concentration remains constant.
-In practice, instrumental however, background effects are caused by backdiffusion into the chamber at low oxygen pressure, oxygen diffusion out of the chamber at elevated oxygen levels, and oxygen consumption by the polarographic oxygen sensor (OroboPOS).
+In practice, instrumental however, background effects are caused by backdiffusion into the chamber at low oxygen pressure, oxygen diffusion out of chamber at elevated oxygen levels, and oxygen consumption by the polarographic oxygen sensor (OroboPOS).
 Determination of instrumental background constitutes an important standard operating procedure (SOP) in High-Resolution FluoRespirometry (HRFR).
 Instrumental background oxygen flux is (i) minimized in the Oroboros O2k by instrumental design and selection of appropriate materials.
 In addition, (ii) instrumental background is routinely tested, and (iii) background correction of oxygen flux is applied automatically by DatLab.

 As an important component of quality control, instrumental background is monitored at regular intervals during a project and documented as a standard operating procedure to exclude instrumental artefacts.
 This SOP is implemented even in cases of high experimental oxygen fluxes when background correction is merely within 1%-5% of flux.
 Taken together, the concept of instrumental background oxygen flux and appropriate corrections are indispensible components of Quality Control in HRFR.
-To obtain accurate parameters for instrumental $O_2$ background correction, instrumental tests are performed in which several oxygen levels are set in the closed O2k-Chamber related to the experimental oxygen concentration.
+To obtain accurate parameters for instrumental O_2 background correction, instrumental tests are performed in which several oxygen levels are set in the closed O_2 k-Chamber related to the experimental oxygen regime, and background oxygen flux is measured as a function of oxygen concentration.